Buffalo Roundup and Arts Festival

 - We encourage you to leave your pets at home.
 If you must bring them, they must remain in the vehicle.

-Successful applicants will be notified by June 19, 2019.
-Chosen riders will be sent additional information and waiver forms that must be returned no later than July 6, 2019.
+Successful applicants will be notified by June 19, 2020.
+Chosen riders will be sent additional information and waiver forms.
 Successful applicants are not eligible to reapply for the next three years.

 Custer State Park has had a long tradition of using private citizens to help with its annual buffalo roundup.
 The orientation and roundup will include 2 days of riding.
 Thursday's orientation ride allows riders to get oriented to the terrain and the buffalo.
 Friday, we will drive the herd about 5 miles into the corrals.
 This is a high profile public event, with as many as 20,000+ spectators present on Roundup morning.